- It’s defined in your repository

 Set the variable on the machine wherecyrus is running:

-Step 3 — Allow Stripe MCP Tools
+Step 3 — Allow Stripe MCP tools

 Even with the server defined and secrets configured, Cyrus will not call MCP tools unless they’re explicitly allowed.
-This is a safety boundary.How MCP Tool Names Work
+This is a safety boundary.How MCP tool names work

 Cyrus namespaces MCP tools using this format:-